BlackArsenic88/ai-factory/README.md

 - Fraud Detection: Real-time monitoring of financial transactions with anomaly detection.
 - [Housing prices](https://blackarsenic88.github.io/real-estate/): Regression model to forecast fair market prices and rents.
 - [Large Language Models](https://blackarsenic88.github.io/ai-assistant/): Seamlessly integrate and fine tune AI language models like OpenAI's ChatGPT into your enterprise websites and mobile apps and reduce customer service costs.
 - Natural Language Processing.
-Classify text to determine user sentiment in a product/service reviews.
+Classify text to determine user sentiment in product/service reviews.
-- Predictions: Forecast demand and supply capacity to eliminate DOWNTIME and reduce waste.
 - Recommendation Systems: Personalized content and product suggestions for websites, mobile apps, and e-commerce.
 - Sports: Predict the outcome for a tennis player based on their playing habits.
+- [Subscription Services](https://blackarsenic88.github.io/engagement/): Streaming platforms and content creators can leverage data-driven insights such as listen time, watch time, views, likes, shares, and other engagement metrics to anticipate subscriber growth, optimize marketing spend, and improve retention strategies.
+- Supply & Demand: Forecast capacity to eliminate DOWNTIME and reduce waste.

-## License ⚖️
+# License ⚖️
 This project is licensed under a dual license.
 You are free to use, modify, and distribute this software with attribution, but must open source modifications to the community.
 Integration into closed source, commercial proprietary systems requires a low cost annual subscription and license fees.
 See license.txt for details.

 # Contact  📬
 - Are you ready for production-ready pipelines and infrastructure to evolve your business?
 - Looking for customizable modules that can be adapted to specific business problems?
 - Do you need proven scalability and revenue impact, all aligned with enterprise-grade standards, KPIs/OKRs, and real-world use cases?
-For enterprise consulting, partnerships, or custom AI/ML software engineering solutions:
+- For enterprise consulting, partnerships, or custom AI/ML software engineering solutions contact:
 - Name: Abraham Doe
 - Email: abrahamdoe@gmail.com
 - GitHub: [Portfolio](https://github.com/BlackArsenic88?tab=repositories)

 ## Acknowledgements 🙏
-- Codecademy
+- Dr. Pedro Domingos, Dr. Christian Mayer, Dr. Gary Calore, Asabeneh Yetaveh
 - Scikit-learn for robust AI/ML utilities
 - UC Irvine, Kaggle, and other datasets for training data
 - Open-source contributors and the SWE research community
 - Inspiration from industry leaders in AI/ML models
 - I am grateful.
 Thank you!